Proj221/DemoVer1_Huawei/README.md

 + add view control in game state to control the pitch, yaw and roll angle, as well as the camera boom length
 + add logic in CharaBody on the chara body rotation, to make the player faces to the AI once SpaceBar has been pressed

+## Ep18_Add new teacher character
++ add new teacher controller
++ add new behavior tree
++ check is my class before going to the class desktop